geekyharsh05/Birthday-WishCraft/README.md

 ## 📋 Prerequisites

-To run the Birthday Wish Generator, ensure that you have the following installed:
+To run the Birthday WishCraft, ensure that you have the following installed:

 - Python (Version 3.6 or higher)
 - pip (Python package manager)